 Dry cleaners use chemicals to clean clothes and other fabrics.
 These chemicals can seep into the ground if not stored or disposed of properly, and can move from the ground into the air of buildings through the foundation.
 When these chemicals are breathed in, they can be harmful to your health.
 Dry cleaning chemicals can remain in the environment for decades.

-more questions about dry cleaning chemicals
+Some dry cleaning chemicals can:

 - Tetrachloroethylene (PCE)

 - Trichloroethylene (TCE)

 - Vinyl Chloride

 The dry cleaning industry began as early as 1855 as a way to remove dirt and stains from clothes with solvents that weren’t water-based.
 A solvent is a substance—like nail polish remover or paint thinner—that is used to remove another substance.
 In the dry cleaning industry, tetrachloroethylene (PCE) became the most commonly used solvent.